Buddhist funerals in Australia: saffron-robed monks beside a coffin at a light-filled service

 In Australia, Buddhist cremations take place at standard crematoria.
 Some temples have relationships with specific funeral homes and crematoria that are familiar with Buddhist rites and can accommodate the chanting, offerings and extended family gatherings that are part of the ceremony.

-The Chenrezig Institute in Queensland (chenrezig.com.au) and the Great Stupa of Universal Compassion in Bendigo (stupa.org.au) are two significant Tibetan Buddhist centres in Australia that can advise families on funeral arrangements within the Vajrayana tradition.
+The Chenrezig Institute in Queensland (chenrezig.com.au) and the Great Stupa of Universal Compassion near Bendigo in Victoria (stupa.au) are two significant Tibetan Buddhist centres in Australia that can advise families on funeral arrangements within the Vajrayana tradition.

 The 49-day mourning period